lucques/conjin/doc/main.md

     - Is the result of a preprocessing step
     - **Target**
         - Targets are organized in a tree structure, where each node...
-            - is represented by a `Target` obj
+            - is represented by a `Target` object
-            - has a target id (only a list of target id's therefore specifies the path to a specific target)
+            - has a target ID (a list of target IDs therefore specifies the path to a specific target)
         - Usually contains content, three types:
             - **Inline**: In `index.php`, there is a `process` function
             - **Extra**: In `content.php`, the content is hardcoded (no function)